shanshs/Team-Pigeon/docs/final.md

 	Replace the old vector of policy parameters with the newly formed one
 ```

-Lastly, we experimented with one last approach: Rainbow DQN, a combination of several improvements DQN algorithms.
-RLlib provided us with an implementation of a standard DQN algorithm, and with a few given modifications we were able to easily transform it to Rainbow DQN.

-Essentially, Rainbow DQN is a dubbed term of a combination of extensions of DQN.
-These include the following: Double Q-learning, prioritized replay, dueling networks, multi-step learning, distributional reinforcement learning, and noisy neural network stream.
-A more in-depth explanation of these terms are included in the research paper in our sources.

 ## Evaluation

 | Syntax      | Description |
 | ----------- | ----------- |